Cell complexes, poset topology and the representation theory of algebras arising in algebraic combinatorics and discrete geometry: Enumeration of cells for CW left regular bands

 \section{Enumeration of cells for CW left regular bands}

 In this section we prove analogues of Zaslavsky's theorem~\cite[Theorem~4.6.1]{OrientedMatroids1999}, and other enumerative results from hyperplane/oriented matroid theory, for connected CW left regular bands.
 For CAT(0) cube complexes, our results recover those of Dress \textit{et. al}~\cite{dresscube}, which were originally stated in the language of median graphs.
-In the case of complex hyperplane arrangements, our result specializes to~\cite{bjorner2}.
+In the case of complex hyperplane arrangements, our result specializes to that of Bj\"orner~\cite{bjorner2}.
+Other generalizations of Zaslavsky's theorem in the literature include~\cite{Desh1,Desh2}.
 When comparing our results to those in~\cite{OrientedMatroids1999}, one should bear in mind that people in hyperplane and oriented matroid theory work with the dual cell complex to the monoid of covectors and they do not include the identity as corresponding to a face.